fbregante/inclusion/README.md

 Inclusion is a tool developed by @Coinfabrik for managing libraries in the Clarity smart contract language.

+## Disclaimer

+*ALWAYS review the generated code* before actually using it.
+This is an immature tool and the generated code is written in a high-level language you already know.
+It's not gonna take you that long.

 ## Usage

 Inclusion's preprocessor identifies directives in comments.